Canada landscape

 Community Tips

-Start the paperwork at least 4–6 months before your travel date.
-Airline pet policies change frequently — always confirm directly with your carrier close to departure.
+Start the paperwork at least 2–3 months before your travel date.
+Airline pet policies change frequently — always confirm directly with your carrier close to departure, as airlines may require a health certificate or microchip even though Canadian federal rules do not.
+For cats from rabies-free countries, allow extra time to obtain government certification.

 Have you moved to Canada with your cat?
 Share your experience and help other travellers.